maxandersen/gdoc2adoc/README.md

     * Open your Google Drive document (http://drive.google.com)
     * Tools -> Script Manager > New
     * Select "Blank Project", then paste this code in and save.
-    * Clear the myFunction() default empty function and paste the contents of `converttomarkdown.gapps` into the code editor
+    * Clear the myFunction() default empty function and paste the contents of `converttoasciidoc.gapps` into the code editor
     * File -> Save

   * Running the script (run as many times as you want):